 Art news: I sold my first commissioned piece of art, as well as several other paintings, and I got brave and tried something new – a cold wax painting class.
 This is where you mix cold wax in with oil paints to change the texture, and you can create some really great stuff with it!
 I’m looking forward to trying more.

-Exercise: Sarah wanted to start using my old Fitbit when I upgraded mine, so now she’s got a step goal and is walking around our neighborhood most days trying to hit it.
+Exercise: Ashar wanted to start using my old Fitbit when I upgraded mine, so now she’s got a step goal and is walking around our neighborhood most days trying to hit it.
 She’s doing some biking, too, though that’s on hiatus for a little because she had a minor bike crash that left one of her hands pretty thrashed.

-The official end of 11th grade: Sarah’s portfolio went to our evaluator and was approved; the documentation was sent to our soon-to-be-former school district; and our records were transferred to our new school district.
-Sarah is officially done 11th grade!
+The official end of 11th grade: Ashar’s portfolio went to our evaluator and was approved; the documentation was sent to our soon-to-be-former school district; and our records were transferred to our new school district.
+Ashar is officially done 11th grade!
 One last year of compulsory reporting to go, though you know in our world, that won’t change much of how we live our lives together.
 We also included this year’s credits in something that took a LOT of time in the past month, our Ultimate Guide to Creating an Unschooling High School Transcript.
-Sarah was a huge help in pulling that together!
+Ashar was a huge help in pulling that together!

 So what’s new with your family this month?
 Drop me a comment!
 I love hearing from all my “blog friends!”